 The eRouter MUST perform router discovery as specified in section 6.3 of [RFC 4861] on its Operator-Facing Interface.
 The source address used in the Router Solicitation MUST be the link-local address on the Operator-Facing Interface.
 The eRouter identifies neighboring routers and default routers from the received RAs.

-8.3 Obtain IPv6 address and other configuration parameters15
+8.3 Obtain IPv6 address and other configuration parameters19

-An eRouter MUST examine the contents of RAs it receives and obey the following rules:
+An eRouter MUST examine the contents of RAs it receives on the Operator-facing interface and obeys the following rules: